Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         3. Provide a valid password
         4. Provide a first name
         5. Provide a last name
-        6. Provide an email address
+        6. Provide a unique email address
         4. Click the 'Create Account' button
     Expected result
         A tuple should appear in User_Account describing the new user including his/her login credentials.